Anisia94/HelloWorld/README.md

 For this purpose the commands bellow should be executed :
  `mvn -q compile -DskipTests exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.Automation"`

-This will add placeholders in recorded webservices.
+This will add placeholders in recorded webservices, which will be replaced with the corresponding dates in playback phase.
-Also, the responses from called stored procedures are stored locally and ready to be used in playback mode.
+Also, the responses from called stored procedures are stored in the application we test ???and ready to be used in playback mode.

 ### 2. Playback